Chart Color Schemes

 West Wyalong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in West Wyalong, as per the latest Census, consisted of 92.7% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
-Home ownership in West Wyalong stood at 51.2%, with the remaining dwellings either mortgaged (29.2%) or rented (19.6%).
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,200.
-The median weekly rent figure was recorded at $200, compared to Non-Metro NSW's $220.
-Nationally, West Wyalong's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+West Wyalong's dwelling structures, as per the latest Census, consisted of 92.7% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
+Home ownership in West Wyalong stood at 51.2%, with mortgaged dwellings at 29.2% and rented ones at 19.6%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,200.
+The median weekly rent figure in West Wyalong was recorded at $200, compared to Non-Metro NSW's $220.
+Nationally, West Wyalong's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing